MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

-# Hydrogen Energy Simulation using XBK Transformation and CAC
+# Hydrogen and Water Energy Simulation Using XBK Transformation and Coherent Ising Machine Variations (CAC, CFC, SFC) and Simulated Bifurcation variant (dSB)

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/License-See_Credits-orange)
 ![Status](https://img.shields.io/badge/Status-Research-green)

-This repository contains a complete hybrid quantum-classical workflow to calculate the ground state energy of the Hydrogen molecule (H2) across dissociation curves.
-It integrates PySCF and OpenFermion for quantum chemistry with CIM variants and dSB solver for Ising optimization, utilizing the Extended Bravyi-Kitaev (XBK) transformation.
+This repository contains a complete hybrid quantum-classical workflow to calculate the ground-state energy of the Hydrogen molecule (H2) and the Water (H2O) Molecules across dissociation curves.
+It integrates PySCF and OpenFermion for quantum chemistry with CIM variants and dSB solver for Ising optimization, utilizing the Extended Bravyi-Kitaev (XBK) transformation in STO-3G basis.

 # TABLE OF CONTENTS
 1. Overview